Welcome To Glow It Green

 To add tea Tree oil to your natural deodorant, pinch off a small piece of the deodorant with your hands and rub it into the skin with a few drops of Tea Tree oil.
 You can also put a few drops into coconut oil and rub them under your arms.

-Razer Burns Or Rashes.
+Tea Tree Oil for Razer Burns Or Rashes.

 Shaving hair off the body can cause razor bumps or rash, especially on the underarms, bikini area legs, and around the neck and face.
 Hair follicles often become infected by bacteria, causing itchy, irritated bumps and rashes.